Product Disclosures

 You should refer to your insurance certificate or Group Service Agreement for detailed coverage information.

-Most Cigna insured health benefit plans include coverage for each covered male for an annual medically recognized diagnostic examination for the detection of prostate cancer.
+Most Cigna Healthcare insured health benefit plans include coverage for each covered male for an annual medically recognized diagnostic examination for the detection of prostate cancer.
 Benefits include:

 - A physical examination for the detection of prostate cancer; and